 You see it in many companies, leaders act like the conductor of a classical orchestra with their focus on the team and their backs to the client.
 Actually, going forward, we need performers who connect audiences, ensemble members and the basic ideas of the music in an ever-changing, dynamic space.
 The concept of playing together or building on each other’s strengths from different perspectives are found from Baroque through to Jazz and Contemporary Music.
 What can we learn from applying these principles to how we lead 21st Century business?

 The advantage of Music Thinking is it has many more ways of working and organising.
 Music itself is neither good or bad, its just different and that helps us come to a better understanding of the different dynamics in an organisation and ways of collaborating.
 So leadership shifts from being an ‘ego-system’ to an ‘ecosystem’ (Otto Scharmer) where followership is much more important than just trying to lead.
 We need new ways of Followership alongside new ways of Leading – we shift the questions from who should I follow to what should I follow, based on values & purpose.

 It needs a systematic programme to continuously connect all the cues.
 Every cue can use a different set of methods (I call them instruments) for diverging or converging.
 Most instruments are already known in communication, business or service design methods from Otto Scharmer (presencing, theory U), Simon Sinek (Golden Circle) and Service Design principles.

 Music Thinking wants to connect the relevant instruments to a meaningful collaboration.
-How this can be done can be seen in the ‘Brand Minded and People-Centered Innovation Overview’ with Service Design in the center.
+How this can be done can be seen in the ‘Brand Minded and People-Centred Innovation Overview’ with Service Design in the centre.